ab-n3xt/website/popups-on-shopify.md

     object-fit: cover;
 }
 ```

-Now the example looks like this:
 ![Gif showing proper example][./02.gif]

 ## Adding Code to Shopify
-Shopify allows us to change the code of a theme, adding in our own custom components.
+Shopify allows us to change the code within a theme, adding in our own custom components.
 This part will outline how to add the code above as a drag-and-drop component so we can easily add it to existing pages on our Shopify account.

 ### Edit Code
+Go to Online Store > Current Theme.
+Click the three dots and select 'Edit Code' from the dropdown.
+![Screenshot of Shopify clicking the theme's 'Edit Code' function]['./03.gif']

+On the left side, find the 'Section' folder and select 'Add a new section'.
+A popup menu will appear.
+Name it **email-popup** and make sure the file type is set to **liquid**.

+**Enter code for email-popup.liquid**

+On the left side, find the 'Assets' folder and select 'Add a new asset'.
+Another popup menu will appear.
+Name it **popup** and make sure the file type is set to **css**.

+**Enter code for popup.css**

+### Adding the Email Popup Section
+Woo!
+We got past the code part, now onto adding the email popup to the website.

+Go back to the Online Store > Current Theme menu and select 'Customize'.

+Now you should be in the website builder.
+Select 'Add section' within the 'Header' group, and our 'Email Popup' section should appear.
+Select it.

+You can customize the message on the popup, as well as the text on the button.

+Save the website and now when you preview it, the popup should appear!
+![Gif showing the popup functionality on the Shopify website.][./final.gif]